Shopping for microphone stands, but not quite sure what you’re looking for?

 - Tripod Boom Stands – which add a boom arm for more positioning options than standard tripod stands.

-- Low-Profile Stands – which are commonly used for kick drums, guitar cabs.
+- Low-Profile Stands – which are commonly used for kick drums, and guitar cabs.

 - Desktop Stands – which can look similar to low-profile stands, but are intended more for podcasting and bedroom recording.